xzava/pynamite/README.md

 With single table design kept front and center, it keeps the basic boto3 interface, without the bloat.

-It provides helper functions to avoid dynamodb keyworks and the bloat that comes with `UpdateExpression`, `ExpressionAttributeValues`, `ExpressionAttributeNames` You don't even have to know what tehse things are anymore..
+It provides magic to autoencode keys and values to avoid dynamodb keywords and the bloat that comes with `UpdateExpression`, `ExpressionAttributeValues`, `ExpressionAttributeNames`, so you don't even have to know what tehse things are anymore..

 What is dynamodb?
 Dynamodb is a nosql database service by AWS.
 It is fast key/value store is highly scalable and ideal for read heavy databases when you have knwn access patterns.